AmbiML/sparrow-cantrip-full/docs/SourceCrates.md

 - *MailboxDriver*: a driver for the Mailbox interface used to communicate betwen the security and management cores [sparow-only]
 - *MemoryManager*: the service that supports dynamic memory / object management
 - *MlCoordinator*: a service that manages running ML jobs [requires ML accelerator support that is sparrow-only]
-- *OpenTitanUARTDriver*: a driver for the UART on the management core [sparrow-only]
 - *ProcessManager*: the service that creates & manages execution of applications
 - *SDKRuntime*: the service that handles application runtime requests
 - *SecurityCoordinator*: the service that provides an interface to the security core (using the MailboxDriver)
 - *TimerService*: a service that provides timers to system services & applications [requires hardware timer support]
+- *UARTDriver*: a driver for the UART on the management core [sparrow-only]

-The system services used depends on the target platform.
+The set of system services depends on the target platform.
 At the moment two platforms are buildable: sparrow and rpi3 (Raspberry Pi BCM2837 running in 64-bit mode).
 The sparrow platform is not currently useful other than for reference as building it requires toolchain & simulator support that is not yet released.
 The rpi3 platform is